Scarlet Nexus

 Scarlet Nexus is a 2021 action role-playing game developed by Bandai Namco Studios and Tose, and published by Bandai Namco Entertainment.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on June 25, 2021.
 It received generally positive reviews from critics, with praise for the combat, but criticism for its side missions.
 It sold 1 million units by April 2022.

 Gameplay

 Scarlet Nexus is an action role-playing game played from a third-person perspective.
 Players can assume control of either Yuito Sumeragi or Kasane Randall, members of the Other Suppression Force (OSF) who are tasked to defend New Himuka from creatures known as the Others.
 While they are equipped with short-range weapons like a sword, both Yuito and Kasane possess the ability of psychokinesis, allowing them to hurl objects and debris at hostile enemies.
 The protagonist's powers can be upgraded through accessing the "brain map", which serves as the game's skill tree.
-As players progress, they encounter different party members who assist them in combat.
-Each companion has their own unique combat abilities, which can then be acquired by the protagonists through an ability named "brain link".
+As players progress through the story, they encounter different party members who assist them in combat.
+Each companion has their own unique combat abilities, which can then be temporarily borrowed by the protagonists through an ability named "brain link", powered by the Struggle Arms System (SAS).